syfcore/SYF-Lab/FRAME-R.md

 ---

+## Role

+FRAME-R defines **how R exists outside the law**:
+- format
+- structure
+- encoding
+- temporal anchoring

+FRAME-R defines signal transport only.
+Inoculums are defined separately as read-only observers consuming framed signals.

+FRAME-R does not interpret R.
+It does not act on R.
+It does not modify R.

+---

 ## 1. Definition

 FRAME-R is the transport and structural framing layer for the invariant signal **R** produced by the SYF Core.